Our Mission

 Our core values are evidence-based science, responsible decision-making and open communication.
 By working collaboratively, we want to contribute to the successful implementation of the energy transition.

-Six arguments for
+Six Reasons for

 Local Energy from